IgorLebedenko/KnowledgeBase/java/src/main/java/com/github/ilebedenko/release_history/java11/Java11Release.md

 2. New String methods: `isBlank`, `lines`, `strip`, `stripLeading`, `stripTrailing`, `repeat`
 3. New File methods: `readString`, `writeString`
-4. Collection to an array method: `toArray`
+4. Collection to an array default method: `toArray`
 5. The `not` predicate method